 Monthly Meeting Podcasts

 Did you miss a meeting or want to go back and relisten to a meeting you attended?
-Starting with the July 2015 meeting, all meetings will now be podcasted.
-So, just click on the Podcasts tab above and listed to any meeting starting with the July 2015 meeting.
+All meetings will now be podcasted.
+Visit the Podcasts tab above to access any of the last 3 monthly meetings.

 New BJCP Guidelines

 The long awaited 2015 BJCP Guidelines have been release.
 The new guidlines are very different from the 2008 Guidelines.
 If anyone is thinking of taking the BJCP exams, they will start using the new guidelines in November 2015.
 For BJCP sanctioned competitions they may use either set of guidelines.
 Make sure you check with the competition organizer.
-Clike the link below to download the new 2015 BJCP Guidelines.
+Download the new 2015 BJCP Guidelines.